Why Is Iago Jealous of Othello and Cassio: Explained

 Othello’s Jealousy vs. Iago’s Jealousy: A Tale of Two Green-Eyed Monsters

 Jealousy in Othello is like a virus.
-Once it infects, it takes all over and no one is safe.
+Once it infects, it takes all over, and no one is safe.
 Both Iago and Othello fall victim to this dangerous emotion, the green-eyed monster, but they handle it in very different ways.
+One struggles beneath its weight, while the other exploits it as a poisonous weapon.
+Let’s break it down………

 Othello’s Jealousy: The Tragic Romantic

 Othello’s jealousy is so poisonous that it turns a sweet love story into a heartbreaking tragedy.
 While watching it unfold, you need to take a box of tissues and cry into a bag of chips.
-It’s emotional, passionate, and super dramatic.
+It’s psychological, passionate, and super dramatic.
 Here is why:

 i) Rooted in Love: